 Visit to David Sheldrick Wildlife Trust elephant orphanage

 See more here.

-The tour includes a visit to volcanic Ngorongoro Crater, a rich fertile landscape often called Africa’s Eden, given it home to a remarkable concentration of wildlife, thanks to the enclosed nature of the 300 square kilometre crater.
-It’s impossible to pick a highlight.
-However, the grassland plains stretch of the Serengeti, which stretch as far as the eye can see, ranks highly, providing an abundance of riches for wildlife lovers.
-Home to more two million wildebeest and zebra, the reserve is also known for its predators with sightings of big cats while herds of buffalo, elephant, giraffe, eland, topi, kongoni, impala and gazelle are year-round residents of the park.
+The tour includes a visit to volcanic Ngorongoro Crater, a rich fertile landscape often called Africa’s Eden, given that it is home to a remarkable concentration of wildlife, thanks to the enclosed nature of the 300-square-kilometre crater.
+It’s impossible to pick a highlight, but the grassland plains of the Serengeti, which stretch as far as the eye can see, ranks highly, providing an abundance of riches for wildlife lovers.
+Home to more than two million wildebeest and zebra, the reserve is also known for its predators, including big cats, while herds of buffalo, elephant, giraffe, eland, topi, kongoni, impala and gazelle are year-round residents.

 The Maasai Mara National Reserve is home to predators including cheetahs, leopards and hyena – and boasts the highest lion density in the world.
 From June to October, the millions of migrating wildebeest, zebra and antelopes pour into the reserve, making it Kenya’s flagship park.

 Before departing for home, guests will travel to Nairobi National Park to visit the David Sheldrick Wildlife Trust’s orphanage.
 The charity rescues elephants and rhinos orphaned as a result of habitat loss, poaching and human–wildlife conflict, and provides specialist care to rehabilitate the animals, eventually returning them to the wild.